 Bachmann is one of the candidates to rise under the tea party movement in recent years — even being dubbed a Mama Grizzly, a nickname coined by former Alaska Gov. Sarah Palin for the women she endorsed in 2010.

-Taking the stage Thursday night — and sharing it briefly with Gov. Nikki Haley, who is the state's first woman governor — Bachmann did not mention the 91-year anniversary of women's suffrage.
-She stuck to the issues.
+Taking the stage Thursday night — and sharing it briefly with Gov. Nikki Haley, who is the state's first woman governor — Bachmann did not mention the 91-year anniversary of women's suffrage. .

 Like candidate Barack Obama in his historic and successful 2008 bid that brought a person of mixed race to the Oval Office, Bachmann never seems to address her place in history.